eProsima/Integration-Service-docs/docs/getting_started.rst

 Once *Integration Service* is initiated, the desired protocols can be communicated by launching them in independent terminal windows.
-To get a better taste of how to do so, refer to the :ref:`use-cases-and-examples` section, which provides several examples on how to connect instances of systems which are already integrated into the *Integration Service* ecosystem.
+To get a better taste of how to do so, refer to the :ref:`use_cases_and_examples` section, which provides several examples on how to connect instances of systems which are already integrated into the *Integration Service* ecosystem.

 .. note::